KataTech/katatech.github.io/_pages/about.md

 </p></span>
 </div>
 <br />
 **Acknowledgments:** I am a lousy web developer and an even worse photographer.
-I owe much gratitude to [Shreyas](https://shreyasminocha.me/) for always helping me out with random kinks on this website.
-I also owe a big shoutout to my future comedy partner [Siba](https://sibasmarak.github.io/) for this profile picture that makes me look 10x better than in-person!
-Lastly, you should check out [al-folio](https://github.com/alshedivat/al-folio) for the amazing website template.
+I owe much gratitude to [Shreyas](https://shreyasminocha.me/) for helping me out with random kinks on this website.
+A big shoutout to my future comedy partner, [Siba](https://sibasmarak.github.io/), for this sharp photo from the Eiffel tower!
+Lastly, check out [al-folio](https://github.com/alshedivat/al-folio) for the stylish website template.

 ---